 - Ability to manage the full content lifecycle – from ingest to tagging, search, creative, and distribution.

-- Solid Foundations of military-grade permissions and security, analytics, multilingual support for metadata and the UI, editing in native applications.
+- Solid Foundations of military-grade permissions and content and data security, analytics, multilingual support for metadata and the UI, editing in native applications.

 - Ability to consume it your way – PaaS, SaaS, on premise, or a hybrid mix of models.